Learning stageStage 4, Stage 5

 This activity gives students a taste for most of the exhibitions in the Museum as they create their own digital story about ‘Australia through time’.
-Learn about Australia’s evolving landscape, the history of First Nations’ peoples, dinosaurs, megafauna, and other extinct organisms, using fossils and archaeological evidence in the Museum collection.
+Learn about Australia’s evolving landscape, First Nations’ history, dinosaurs, megafauna, and other extinct organisms, using fossils and archaeological evidence in the Museum collection.

-- Find the ten objects in the Museum.
+- Find the 10 objects in the Museum.
 Read the label and object description.

 - Take photos and notes or make a 60 second video at each location.
 Think about how it tells us about Australia’s past environments, how it helps us to relate animals from the past with those of today, or how First Nations people lived sustainably on Country.

 - Use the words under each heading as a guide in your story about each object.

 - Back at school, make a video, website or use another presentation style of your choice to tell a story of ‘Australia through time’.
 We recommend Adobe Spark.

 3000 million years ago, cyanobacteria, photosynthesis, sea levels, Shark Bay, fossils, oxygen

 360 – 370 million years ago, late Devonian, 4000 fossils, 8 fish species, ancient lake ecosystem

 200 million years ago, Pangaea, Gondwana, fossil evidence, Glossopteris, Continental drift, Mesosaur, Cynodont

 110 million years ago, early Cretaceous, Lightning Ridge, polar zone, fossils, mammals, dinosaurs, invertebrates, marine reptiles